Configuring Acme-client

 example.com has IPv6 address 2606:2800:220:1:248:1893:25c8:1946

-You will either need to speak with your DNS provider or troubleshoot nsd.
-If DNS records are missing or incorrect, fix these first.
+You will either need to speak with your DNS provider or troubleshoot your authoritative nameserver, which on OpenBSD is usually nsd.
+If DNS records are missing or incorrect, fix these before continuing with acme-client(1).

 The IPv4 and IPv6 address must exactly match the IPs that OpenHTTPd is listening on.
 If they do not match, you must fix this.

-Note: You cannot request a domain you don't own!
-The domain must point to an IP you own.
+Note: You cannot request certificates for a domain that doesn't point to your server!
+The domain must point to an IP address your server controls.

 Lastly, if your DNS record includes an IPv6 address, make sure your web server is listening on IPv6.
 If the DNS record contains an IPv4 address, make sure your web server is listening on IPv4.